 7 shorter smooth segments between 7 reeded segments (11 grooves each)

 To celebrate the Centenary of Banjo Paterson's song "Waltzing Matilda" the RAM released this NCLT coin in 1995.
 The coin was available with a "C" mintmark at the public gallery press at the mint for a cost of $2.
 It was also available from a portable press at each of the Royal Shows in Brisbane, Melbourne & Sydney with "B", "M" & "S" mintmarks respectively.
-The image shown above is a Melbourne mintmarked coin.
+The image shown above is a Canberra mintmarked coin.

 Two Silver Proof versions of the coin with different edge milling/reeding were also released in 1995.

 The song, Waltzing Matilda is best known as the unofficial anthem of Australia (our official anthem is Advance Australia Fair).
 A bush ballad orginally penned by famous Australian poet Banjo Patterson tells the story of an intinerant drifter known in Australia as a swagman.
 Carrying his worldly possessions and bed (his 'swag') on his back he steals a sheep to eat and rests under a tree for a cup of tea and to eat the stolen sheep.
 Policemen and the sheep's owner arrive to arrest him but rather than accept capture the swagman throws himself in a nearby water hole (a billabong) and drowns, he then goes on to haunt the location.